 I scoured the internet for fun, hands-on butterfly identification activities for kids…I found nothing!
-Yes, I found those beautiful butterfly identification posters and three part Montessori style cards, but nothing that I thought was developmentally appropriate for my young and very active boys.
-So i decided to make a resource packet full of creative and engaging activities that I knew my boys would love!
+Yes, there are those beautiful identification posters and three part Montessori style cards, but nothing that I thought was developmentally appropriate for my young and very active boys.
+So i decided to make a resource packet full of creative and engaging butterfly activities that I knew my boys would love!
 Read on to see our giant butterfly identification chart, beautiful butterfly stick bouquet, outdoor butterfly fact scavenger hunt, and much more!

 Check out 20+ FREE OUTDOOR NATURE WALK CHECKLIST AND SCAVENGER HUNT PRINTABLES for more fun ideas!

 Ready for some fun and creative butterfly activities that children will love?!